 If you place the air purifier for asthma and allergies in your bedroom (which we recommend) the effect on your sleep quality can be significant as a reduction in airborne irritants leads to reduced congestion, easier breathing, and a sounder night’s sleep.
 After putting their first air purifier in the bedroom, many asthma & allergy sufferers report “my bedroom is the only room I can breathe in!”.
 And they quickly get additional air purifiers that tackle dust and pet dander to chemicals to cover the rest of the rooms in their home.

 Clean air feels lighter and not heavy as it did before a home air purifier started making a difference.
 Visual inspection of an air purifier filter can confirm the amount of filth and contaminants that no longer foul the air.

 Reducing Asthma Triggers And Improving Air Purifier Effectiveness

-Remove common allergens that can become airborne and lead to asthma and allergy attacks:
+Using home air purifiers, you can remove common allergens that can become airborne and lead to asthma and allergy attacks:

-Cockroaches droppings can cause allergic reactions when they are kicked into the air by you walking on them.
+In addition to running air purifiers for asthma, also up your cleaning game.
+For example, cockroach droppings can cause allergic reactions when they are kicked into the air by you walking on them.
 Even if you never see a cockroach, it doesn’t mean they aren’t there.
 And they can be living in the garage or other spaces.
 Vacuum every two or three days to remove them and run your air purifier while you do so.

-Irritants from Dust Mites
+Air Purifiers for Irritants from Dust Mites

-Pet Dander Particles
+Air Purifiers for Pet Dander Particles

-The humidity in a home can help mold grow, and maintaining it at 50 percent or lower supplements the efficiency of an air purifier.
+The humidity in a home can help mold grow and maintaining it at 50 percent or lower supplements the efficiency of an air purifier.